idthic/runjam/README.md

 ### Change resonance list

 The resonance list can be specified by the option `-r, --resodata, runjam_resodata=FILE`.
 This option selects the file that contains the information of particle species to be sampled.
-The default resonance list file is [`data/ResonanceJam.dat`](data/ResonanceJam.dat).
-When you run cascades the default should be used.
+The default resonance list file is [`data/ResonanceJam.dat`](data/ResonanceJam.dat) or [`data/ResonanceJam2.dat`](data/ResonanceJam2.dat) depending on the version of the underlying JAM.
+For the cascade calculations, the default particle list for the cascade model should be used.

 Here the file format of the resonance list file is described.
 Empty lines and lines starting with `#` are ignored.
 Each line contains the